 “I can’t find the geometry lesson I want to use tomorrow,” his teaching partner whined.

 As he walked toward her computer, Mr. Frank recognized the problem right away.
 “OMG.
-Is that your Drive?
-You, my dear, need an organizational scheme.”
+Are those your files?
+You, my dear, need to organize Google Drive.”

 Ms Sneed shuddered.
 “Help!
 I really have no idea how to do it.”